Defense Secretary Lloyd Austin recovering after being admitted to hospital - KESQ

 By Oren Liebermann, CNN

-(CNN) — Defense Secretary Lloyd Austin was admitted to Walter Reed Medical Center on New Year’s Day for complications from an elective medical procedure, the Pentagon said Friday.
+(CNN) — Defense Secretary Lloyd Austin was admitted to Walter Reed National Military Medical Center on New Year’s Day for complications from an elective medical procedure, the Pentagon said Friday.

+The Pentagon announced the hospitalization four days after Austin was initially admitted.
+Maj.
+Gen. Pat Ryder, the Pentagon press secretary, made no mention of the hospitalization at a news briefing Thursday.

 The short statement did not detail what the procedure was or what complications followed the procedure, but it said Austin is “recovering well.”
-Pentagon press secretary Maj.
-Gen. Pat Ryder told that CNN Austin remains in the hospital as of Friday afternoon, but he is expected to resume his full duties later today.
+Ryder told CNN that Austin remained in the hospital as of Friday afternoon, but he is expected to resume his full duties later Friday.
+It’s unclear when he’ll be released from hospital.

+Asked why the Pentagon waited four days to notify the public about Austin’s hospitalization, Ryder said, “This has been an evolving situation in which we had to consider a number of other factors” including medical issues and personal privacy issues.

+The Pentagon declined to say whether Austin was unconscious at any time during his hospitalization or whether he was ever in critical condition.

 Deputy Defense Secretary Kathleen Hicks was “prepared to act for and exercise the powers of the Secretary, if required,” Ryder said in the statement.